maxjacobson/flee_to_md/README.md

 # flee

-helps convert a big xml file (from squarespace maybe) to markdown files
+helps convert a big xml file (like from squarespace) to markdown files

-rough as hell. will refine later if there's interest.

 ## usage

+* convert your xml file online at <http://flee_to_md.herokuapp.com>
-`ruby flee.rb your.xml` from the same directory as your xml file and it will make a folder of markdown files right there
+* or fork this repo and run `ruby flee.rb your.xml` from the same directory as your xml file and it will make a folder of markdown files right there

 ## dependencies